oracle/terraform-kubernetes-installer/README.md

 ## Project Status

 This project is currently a _starting point, but contains:
 - The initial project structure to stand up a working Kubernetes cluster.
+Terraform code is based off of [terraform-kubernetes-installer](https://github.com/oracle/terraform-kubernetes-installer) from a few months ago (currently minus LBs).
-- Initial working integration tests.
+- Initial working integration tests deploy and verify a multi-service app.
-- Initial working Gitlab pipeline which stands up an environment and runs integration tests.
+- Working Gitlab pipeline which stands up an environment and runs integration tests.
-- Initial working helper scripts for creating managed/unmanaged environments and managing them via Ansible.
+- Working helper scripts for creating managed/unmanaged environments and managing them via Ansible.

 The work that needs to be done to make this a robust project include the following:
+- Add back automatic cert generation from Joe Rosinksi's (k8s-ansible-terraform-installer branch)[https://gitlab-odx.oracle.com/sre/terraform-k8s-installer-baremetal/tree/k8s-ansible-terraform-installer].
+- Add in refactored Ansible roles structure from Joe Rosinksi's (k8s-ansible-terraform-installer branch)[https://gitlab-odx.oracle.com/sre/terraform-k8s-installer-baremetal/tree/k8s-ansible-terraform-installer].
 - Add some (whatever is needed) of the flexibility offerred by the [terraform-kubernetes-installer](https://github.com/oracle/terraform-kubernetes-installer) project, like:
   - Putting an LB in front of the k8s master.